CiaranGruber/Ti-84-Calculator/README.md

 Other apps can be found by searching "TI-84 Plus CE apps" on the internet and several should come up
 Note: Some apps may not work on the calculator as they were designed for other versions of the TI-84

+Also, many apps are not used in the calculator and take up space.
+You can delete these by completing the following steps on the calculator:
+1. Press the following keys \[2nd]→\[+]→\[2]→\[1] to get through to memory management
+2. From here delete unnecessary applications etc. Recommended things to delete include:
+* CelSheet
+* Deutsch
+* EasyData
+* Español
+* Français
+* Netherlan
+* Portug
+* Svenska

 ### App Naming
 Various apps may have unusual names that would benefit from being changed within the calculator.
 Further instructions will be located in the README.md files located in each folder.